intellectronica/azure-cosmos-db-sql-python-flask-webapp/README.md

+---
+page_type: sample
+languages:
+- python
+products:
+- azure
+- azure-cosmos-db
+description: "How to use the Azure Cosmos DB with the SQL API with a Flask WebApp"
+urlFragment: azure-cosmos-db-sql-python-flask-webapp
+---

 # azure-cosmos-db-sql-python-flask-webapp

 This sample shows a Python web application (Flask) using Azure Cosmos DB SQL API and the Azure Cosmos DB Python SDK.